amix/vimrc/README.md

 ### Command line mappings

 $q is super useful when browsing on the command line.
-It deletes everything until the last slash.
+It deletes everything until the last slash:

     cno $q <C-\>eDeleteTillSlash()<cr>

-Bash like keys for the command line
+Bash like keys for the command line:

     cnoremap <C-A>		<Home>
     cnoremap <C-E>		<End>